boasiHQ/interactive-inputs/README.md

 # Interactive Inputs

-Interactive Inputs now enables GitHub Actions to support runtime inputs for workflows and composite actions.
-This action allows you to leverage various input types, including but not limited to text, multiple choice, and even uploading files, creating dynamic workflows that adapt to your CI/CD needs.
+Interactive Inputs now enables GitHub Actions to support dynamic runtime user inputs for workflows and composite actions.
+This action allows you to leverage various [input field types](#input-fields-types), including but not limited to [text](#text-input---text), [multiple choice](#multi-select-input---multiselect), and even [uploading files](#multifile-input---multifile), creating dynamic workflows that adapt to your CI/CD needs.

+Use the reference **`boasihq/interactive-inputs@v2`** in your workflows to ensure you are using the latest features of this action.

-## Summary
+## Motivation and Context

-The Interactive inputs action allows you to utilise runtime inputs in your GitHub Actions workflows.
-This action is a powerful way to create dynamic workflows that can adjust based on user input.

-The action was developed to address the issue of GitHub Actions not having a core feature that is found in other CI tools such as Jenkins - in-pipeline input variables.
-With this action, you can create an in-pipeline input that will prompt the user for input during runtime, and then use that input in the workflow via a deterministic output.
+The action was developed to address the issue of GitHub Actions not having a core feature found in other CI tools such as Jenkins - dynamic runtime inputs.
+With this action, you can now create an dynamic runtime input portal that will prompt the user for input(s) during runtime.
+Then, you can use that given input value in the workflow via a deterministic output id, some examples can be found in the [examples](#examples) section.

+Since the initial release, have continued to add features, i.e., [**Slack**/ **Discord** integration](#sending-notifications-to-slack-discord) for portal notifications, in-runtime file uploads via the [`files`](#file-input---file)/[`multifile`](#multifile-input---multifile) field type and more.
+We are eager to develop an excellent GitHub Action that allows you to deliver exceptional value with your CI/CD pipelines.
+If you have any ideas for additional features that could enhance the value of this action, please [**create an issue**](https://github.com/boasiHQ/interactive-inputs/issues/new/choose) with an explanation of your thoughts and use case(s).
+This will allow us to review and discuss it and then work on implementing it as soon as possible.

 </details>